-While not 100% there, Live Mesh Folder synchronisation is really close to the real thing: it’s transparent, efficient, easy to use and it just works as you would
+While not 100% there, Live Mesh Folder synchronisation is really close to the real thing: it’s transparent, efficient, easy to use and it just works as you would expect.

 Now that Microsoft has released the Sync Framework to developers, I’m sure that other products will come on the market to further enhance data synchronisation in a more capable way.

 In the meantime, Live Mesh has answered my needs so far.